microsoft/azure-pipelines-tasks/Tasks/Maven/README.md

 - **Test Run Title :** This option wil appear if you select the `Publish to VSO/TFS` option.
 Here provide a name for the Test Run

 ####Code Coverage
 Use the next options to manage your code coverage options.
+If your Build file already has Code Coverage enabled, you can ignore this section and use the Publish Code Coverage task to upload results to TFS/VSTS

 - **CodeCoverage Tool :** Select the code coverage tool you want to use.
 Currently JaCoCo and Cobertura are supported.